 The classified service includes all positions covered by the civil service system as of the effective date of this article, except as otherwise provided in this article.
 Positions may be added to the classified service as provided in section four of this article.

-(b) Except for the period commencing on the first day of July, one thousand nine hundred ninety-two, and ending on the first Monday after the second Wednesday of the following January and except for the same periods commencing in the year one thousand nine hundred ninety-six, and in each fourth year thereafter, the governor may, by executive order, with the written consent of the state personnel board and the appointing authority concerned, add to the list of positions in the classified service, but such additions shall not include any positions specifically exempted from coverage as provided in this section.
+(b) Except for the period commencing on July 1, 1992, and ending on the first Monday after the second Wednesday of the following January and except for the same periods commencing in the year 1996, and in each fourth year thereafter, the Governor may, by executive order, with the written consent of the State Personnel Board and the appointing authority concerned, add to the list of positions in the classified service, but the additions may not include any positions specifically exempted from coverage as provided in this section.

 (c) The following offices and positions are exempt from coverage under the classified service: